Seams – How to Sew a Plain and Open Seam

 • Garments made using heavy-weight fabrics to help reduce seam bulk

-Both seams can be used in lots of areas on a garment it really depends on how you want the finished result to be.
+Both seams can be used in lots of areas on a garment.
+It depends on the finished result you want.

-If the pattern says something like ‘neaten seam and press towards the back this is telling you to sew a plain seam that is pressed towards the back of the garment.
+For example, if a pattern says, ‘Neaten the seam and press it towards the back’, you want to sew a plain seam and press it towards the back of the garment.

-If you are sewing a plain seam where both layers of fabric are joined together then this step would be completed after the seam is sewn.
+If you are sewing a plain seam where both layers of fabric are joined together, this step will be completed after the seam is sewn.

-If you are sewing an open seam, it can be easier to finish the edges before sewing the seam together.
+If you are sewing an open seam, it is easier to finish the edges before sewing the seam together.

-There are many types of finishing methods but let’s just look at 3 simple ones:
+There are many types of finishing methods, but let’s look at three simple ones:

 1. Zigzag stitching